Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 2. After an Evaluation

-Whatever you include during the evaluation will show up on athlete report card for each individual player (and their parents) to review.
+Whatever you include during the evaluation will show up on the athlete report card for each individual player (and their parents) to review.

 Athlete report card